SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 ``basename_000000.rst.prev``.

-SWIFT can also be stopped by creating an empty file called ``stop`` in the directory where the code runs.
+SWIFT can also be stopped by creating an empty file called ``stop`` in the directory where the restart files are written (i.e. the directory speicified by the parameter ``subdir``).
 This will make SWIFT dump a fresh set of restart file (irrespective of the specified ``delta_time`` between dumps) and exit cleanly.
 One parameter governs this behaviour:

 * Number of steps between two checks for the presence of a ``stop`` file: